lyubo-slavilov/drawdown-svg-render/README.md

 - Yes:
   - You are cool.
 - No:
-  - You need to get coffe.`
+  - You need some coffee.`

 let diagramObject = factory('flow').parseText(script);
 let renderer = new Renderer();